ManojP92/Phase-2--Project/README.md

 # FlyAway
- FlyAway (An Airline Booking Portal).
+ FlyAway (An Airline Booking Portal)
+ FlyAway is a ticket-booking portal that lets people book flights on their website.